ddd-by-examples/library/README.md

 ### Project structure
 At the very beginning, not to overcomplicate the project, we decided to assign each bounded context to a separate package, which means that the system is a modular monolith.
-There are no obstacles, though, to put contexts into maven modules or finally to microservices.
+There are no obstacles, though, to put contexts into maven modules or finally into microservices.

 Bounded contexts should (amongst others) introduce autonomy in the sense of architecture.
 Thus, each module encapsulating the context has its own local architecture aligned to problem complexity.
-In the case of a context, where we identified true business logic (**lending**) we introduced a domain model that is a simplified (for the purpose of the project) abstraction of the reality.
+In the case of a context, where we identified true business logic (**lending**) we introduced a domain model that is a simplified (for the purpose of the project) abstraction of the reality and utilized hexagonal architecture.
+In the case of a context, that during Event Storming turned out to lack any complex domain logic, we applied CRUD-like local architecture.

-If we are talking about architecture, the hexagon lets us separate domain and application logic from frameworks (and infrastructure).
+If we are talking about hexagonal architecture, it lets us separate domain and application logic from frameworks (and infrastructure).
 What do we gain with this approach?
 Firstly, we can unit test most important part of the application - **business logic** - usually without the need to stub any dependency.

-Spring...

-CQRS...
+Secondly, we create ourselves an opportunity to adjust infrastructure layer without the worry of breaking the core functionality.
+In the infrastructure layer we intensively use Spring Framework as probably the most mature and powerful application framework with an incredible test support.
+More information about how we use Spring you will find [here](#spring).

+As we already mentioned, the architecture was driven by Event Storming sessions.
+Apart from identifying contexts and their complexity, we could also make a decision that we separate read and write models (CQRS).
+As an example you can have a look at **Patron Profiles** and *Daily Sheets*.

 ### ArchUnit